gear-foundation/gear-wiki/docs/node/backup-restore.md

 ## Moving the node

-To move the node to a new server you are to backup then restore the following (provided paths are for default Staging Testnet V7 node's parameters):
+To move the node to a new server, you are to backup then restore the following (provided paths are for default Staging Testnet V7 node's parameters):

 - The network private key of the node: